Skip to the content

 The 4.7 million unpaid carers in England provide essential support for millions of older, ill or disabled relatives and friends.
 Carers’ support is valued at £152 billion, the equivalent of a second NHS, but they often face greater health inequalities and poor health outcomes.

 Carers UK has been calling for change for many years to help improve carers’ own health and wellbeing and fundamentally change the way that the NHS recognises and supports unpaid carers in their caring role.
-Our 2025 State of Caring Survey shows that the 51% of carers now say that they need more support from the NHS, a significant increase from 42% in 2023.
+Carers are clear about what they need from the NHS: to be identified, respected, supported, and included.